 - You can press Auto before or after pressing Play. - You can also take a signal path out of record by pressing Auto again, while play continues, or take everything out of record by pressing the all read button. - See Leaving Automation Record below, for other ways to exit record.

-Using Auto Buttons
+Using Screen Auto Buttons

-- Step 1 Enable parameter(s) see Enable Parameters below - Step 2 Press Auto on one or more Faders this puts them into WRITE (or TRIM see below) - Step 3 Press Play to move the transport automation data starts writing - Step 4 Press Stop automation stops writing and Auto buttons are extinguished
+- Step 1 Enable parameter(s) see Enable Parameters below - Step 2 Click Auto on one or more Faders this puts them into WRITE (or TRIM see below).